mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

 # Australia-Wide

-The Australian Bureau of Statistics produces reports on crime statistics.
+The Australian Bureau of Statistics (ABS) produces reports on crime statistics.
 I utilised these statistics to observe Australia-wide crime trends.

 #### Code
 ``` python